Leave of Absence

 Interaction with Other Paid and Unpaid Leaves

-Prior to using PPL, employees must first exhaust accrued sick leave hours for reasons that qualify for sick leave usage under the applicable labor contract or compensation plan.
 PPL, whether it is taken on a continuous, intermittent, or reduced schedule basis, is to be used consecutively following the use of sick leave.
-For the hours for which employees receive PPL, employees cannot also be paid for other types of paid leave, such as sick, vacation, or compensatory time.
+Employees receiving PPL, cannot also be paid for those hours using other types of paid leave, such as sick, or vacation hours.

-For more information, contact Human Resources or review your Collective Bargraining Agreement and Compensation Plan.
-Refer to the HR/LR Paid Parental Leave Policy and Frequently Asked Questions.
+For more information, contact Human Resources and review your Collective Bargaining Agreement or Compensation Plan.
+Refer to the HR/LR Memo # 2016-1 Paid Parental Leave Frequently Asked Questions.

 Overview